Nritya-Lang/book/src/04-data-types.md

 ### Integers

-Integers represent all the negative and positive numbers in Feral - all the numbers without decimal that is.
+Integers represent all the negative and positive numbers in Nritya - all the numbers without decimal that is.
 Theoretically, it can contain any number in the range: `(-∞,∞)`.

 Note that unlike many (especially compiled) languages, numbers are not limited to 32, 64, or even 128 bit.